patrickcarver/random_word_service/README.md

 * `starts_with`: A string that the random word needs to start with.
 Only English letters are valid.
 Capitalization of the string does not matter.

-* `part_of_speech`: A string or atom of the part of speech the word needs to be.
-Valid parts of speech are adjective, adverb, noun, or verb in string or verb format.
+* `part_of_speech`: A string of the part of speech the word needs to be.
+Valid parts of speech are "adjective", "adverb", "noun", or "verb".

 Both parameters do not need to be used.
 Using only `starts_with` will return an adjective, adverb, noun, or verb starting with the specified string.
 Using only `part_of_speech` will return a word starting with any letter that is the specified part of speech.